roleplay ai chatbot

 Pick the tone

-Start with the version of roleplay ai chatbot you actually want: warm, playful, romantic, anime, realistic, supportive, or story driven.
+Start with the version of roleplay ai chatbot you actually want: warm, playful, story-first, anime-tuned, supportive, banter-heavy, or scene-driven roleplay.

 step 2